Tevin-Isaac/Azle-101/Tutorial.md

 ![process](https://github.com/Tevin-Isaac/Azle-101/assets/81568615/626296bb-2aa1-4c75-a47c-e1248f3cad9e)

 ## IC SDK vs CDK
 There are a few components worth expanding on:

 * IC SDK: this is the SDK created by DFINITY for creating and managing canisters.
 This is just one SDK in the ICP community and a common entry point for developers.

 * Canister Development Kit (CDK): a CDK is an adapter used by the IC SDK that provides a programming language with the features necessary to create and manage canisters.
 The IC SDK comes with a few CDKs already installed for you so you can use them in the language of your choice.
 For example, the IC SDK comes with the Rust CDK already installed.
 CDKs that are not installed but available for developers include the:
+To build a canister with a particular programming language, one needs a canister development kit (CDK) for their particular language.
+A CDK is an adapter used by the IC SDK that provides a programming language with the features necessary to create and manage canisters.

+To make starting easier, the IC SDK already comes with CDK for multiple languages.

 Python CDK.
 TypeScript CDK.